Team: Solo Project

 The main focus was creating an all inclusive operation, that meant developing a native web application where students could access their information through the web.
 The following considerations were formulated:

-For the application typography, I chose Nunito Semibold/Bold and Monterrat SemiBold for smaller other titlles such as for the tutorial video screen and all paragraphs.
-Both fonts are easily legible with simple rounded form.
+For the typography, I chose to use Nunito Regular, SemiBold, and Bold.
+Montserrat SemiBold for smaller other titles such as for the tutorial video screen titles.
+Both fonts are easily legible with a simple rounded form.

 For the design exploration and application flow, I chose to use Protopie to survey the student profile screen and menu transition.
 Prototyping is important to analyze the flow, test the design, and gain actual user feedback before the development phase.